Qorvo/qpg-openthread/qpg6100/doc/README.md

 ### Hardware

 A QPG6100 development board and a standard USB A to USB B mini cable.
-Both are included in the QPG6100 development kit.
+Both are included in the QPG6100 Development Kit.

 ### Software